* Euro touches 2-year low ahead of ECB meeting

 * Dollar sets 7-year high vs yen, edges close to 120 yen

-* Australian dollar touches fresh 4-year low (New throughout after start of European trading, changes dateline from previous SYDNEY/SINGAPORE)
+* Australian dollar touches fresh 4-year low (Updates levels)

-LONDON, Dec 4 (Reuters) - The euro fell to less than $1.23 for the first time in more than two years on Thursday, finding few friends in a market that is wagering the European Central Bank will be forced to inject even more stimulus into a moribund euro zone economy.
+SYDNEY/SINGAPORE, Dec 4 (Reuters) - The euro hit a two-year low on Thursday, finding few friends in a market that is wagering the European Central Bank will be forced to inject even more stimulus into the sputtering euro zone economy.

 While a full-blown quantitative easing programme after Thursday’s policy review is unlikely, some believe the ECB may lay the groundwork for such a move early next year.

 Japanese media projections showing that Prime Minister Shinzo Abe’s coalition may keep its two-thirds majority in the lower house of parliament in general elections on Dec.
-14 were supportive for the dollar versus the yen.
+14 were also “mildly supportive” for the dollar versus the yen, Henderson said.

-A strong mandate for “Abenomics”, Abe’s push to revive the economy through a mix of hyper-easy monetary policy, government spending and reforms, would be expected to encourage more yen printing after the election.
+Abe is seeking a fresh mandate for “Abenomics”, his push to revive the economy through a mix of hyper-easy monetary policy, government spending and reforms.

-There was some support for the currency from better than expected Australian retail sales data but that proved shortlived.
-Data on Wednesday showing that economic growth slowed last quarter had prompted markets to price in more chance of an interest rate cut by the Reserve Bank of Australia, dampening sentiment toward the Aussie.
-(Additional reporting by Masayuki Kitano in Singapore; Editing by Toby Chopra)
+Data on Wednesday showing that Australia’s economic growth unexpectedly slowed last quarter had prompted markets to price in more chances of an interest rate cut by the Reserve Bank of Australia, dampening sentiment toward the Aussie dollar.
+(Additional reporting by Cecile Lefort in Sydney; Editing by Kim Coghill)